avinassh/blag/content/posts/fast-sqlite-inserts.md

 Just like Python, I wrote a naive Rust version where I inserted each row in a loop.
 However, I included all the SQLite optimisations.
 This version took about 3 minutes.
 Then I did further experiments:

 - The previous version had used `rusqlite`, I switched to `sqlx` which runs asynchronously.
-This version took 14 mins which I was sort of expecting and it performed worse than any of the Python versions.
+This version took about 14 mins.
+I was expecting this degraded performance.
+But it is worth noting that it performed worse than any of the Python iterations I had come up with so far.
 - I was executing raw SQL statements, switched to prepared statements and inserted the rows in a loop, but reusing the prepared statement.
 This version took about only a minute.
 - Also tried creating a long string with an insert statement, I don't think this performed any better.
 The [repository](https://github.com/avinassh/fast-sqlite3-inserts) has few other versions as well.